The Joint Ontology Workshops

 JOWO 2022 is the eight edition of the Joint Ontology Workshops running as one of the yearly events of the International Association of Ontology and its Applications (IAOA).
 JOWO is a venue for different workshops to gather at the same time and place under one larger umbrella conference.
 This year, Jönköping University opens its campus doors to host JOWO as an on-site event.

-JOWO will provide a workshop schedule, ensuring that all participating workshops will have access to rooms, joint coffee and lunch breaks with catering, and that all accepted papers will be published in the joint JOWO proceedings (previous proceedings).
+The JOWO organisation makes sure that all participating workshops will have access to rooms, joint coffee and lunch breaks with catering, and that all accepted papers will be published in the joint JOWO proceedings (previous proceedings).

 When: 15-19 August, 2022,

 The conference will take place in Building H at the heart of the JU campus.
 Follow the red arrow to arrive at the venue.

 How to get here and accommodation